-The PHA will close the waiting list when the estimated waiting period for housing assistance for applicants on the list reaches 24 months for the most current applicants.
+The PHA will close the HCV and/or Mainstream waiting lists when the estimated waiting period for housing assistance for applicants on the list reaches 24 months for the most current applicants.
 Where the PHA has particular preferences or funding criteria that require a specific category of family, the PHA may elect to continue to accept applications from these applicants while closing the waiting list to others.